tajmone/polygen-grammars/README.md

 The reason I chose to create an exclusion list in the form of a `.gitignore` file (instead of just leaving those grammars out of the project), was to introduce a sort of safeguard to prevent users from accidentally adding to the project the blacklisted grammars — especially for grammars written in a language foreign to the user (eg: Italian).
 A  `.gitignore` blacklist has the added benefit of allowing to store all the grammars in one place, locally, without sharing online the excluded items.

 The exclusions list amounts to __48__ grammars.
 For more details on how and why these grammars where excluded, see the comments in the [`.gitignore`](./.gitignore) file.

+# Maintainance Scripts

+I'm working on some shell scripts to help maintainance of the grammars.

+Current scripts available:

+- [`integritycheck.sh`](./integritycheck.sh) — invokes `polygen -t` on every grammar in this directory tree (subfolders included), reporting broken grammars.
+Useful when adding multiple grammars at once, to prevent committing borken grammars.

 [www.polygen.org]: http://www.polygen.org/ "PolyGen official website"